dylan-foundry/concurrency/README.rst

 Executors perform work that is requested from them asynchronously.

-Currently, all executores use their own private threads.
+Currently, all executors use their own private threads.

 Queues
 ~~~~~~